rvacaru/GsoC-2022-Scalafix/README.md

 [Maven](https://github.com/evis/scalafix-maven-plugin) or [SBT](https://github.com/scalacenter/sbt-scalafix),
 and as part of your CICD pipelines.

-[Scalafix](https://docs.scala-lang.org/scala3/guides/migration/tooling-tour.html#scalafix) is part of the set of migration tools which will make it easier to migrate Scala code to Scala 3.
+[Scalafix](https://docs.scala-lang.org/scala3/guides/migration/tooling-tour.html#scalafix) is also an important part of the set of migration tools which will make it easier to migrate Scala code to Scala 3.

 ## Benefits to the Community

-The reasons why porting Scalafix and ExplicitResultTypes to Scala 3 are:
+The good reasons for porting Scalafix and ExplicitResultTypes to Scala 3 are:
 - Linting and re-writing code capabilities will be available for Scala 3 projects
   - More readability, better developer experience, better maintainability of Scala3 projects
 - Scalafix rules written in Scala 3 will be compatible and compilable